aliaksandr-master/node-verifier-schema/README.md

 schema: `Schema|String` - required
 name: `Schema` - required

-Attach clone of schema object to 'parent' schema as field `name`
+Attach schema object to 'parent' schema as field `name`, do not forget about clone !

 ```js
 var sh1 = new Schema('Hello').object(function () {